bessiec/personal-user-manual/README.md

 <summary>

-- I can come across as blunt and as either enthusiastic or overly intense
+* I can come across as blunt and as either enthusiastic or overly intense
-- I am willing to try things even if they may fail because thought exercises can lead to different way to looking at or solving the problem
+* I am willing to try things even if they may fail because thought exercises can lead to different way to looking at or solving the problem
-- I like being right, but I change my mind if arguments are compelling
+* I like being right, but I change my mind if arguments are compelling
-- Having the right information is very important to me because I have a curious nature
+* Having the right information is very important to me because I have a curious nature
-- I enjoy conflict
+* I enjoy conflict

 </summary>

 ## When do you like people to approach you and how?

 <summary>
--I like when people are prepared and come with potential solutions to workshop, even if incomplete, versus just problems -I appreciate straight direct communication - in fact, I am not great at contextual clues -Credibility matters to me.
+I like when people are prepared and come with potential solutions to workshop, even if incomplete, versus just problems I appreciate straight direct communication - in fact, I am not great at contextual clues Credibility matters to me.
 If you haven’t done the work, don’t expect me to take you seriously.
 I expect the same from myself

 </summary>